113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

   <dl>
   <dt>--version-locator VERSION_NUMBER</dt>
-  <dd>To get the version locator for this offering, run `ibmcloud catalog offering list` and locate the specified offering or version you want to use.</dd>
+  <dd>To get the version locator for the product, run the `ibmcloud catalog offering list` command and locate the specified product or version you want to use.</dd>
   </dl>